 This Is My Husband

 Okay, not crack exactly.
 More like morphine and alcohol.
 Not that we have pills and booze laying around . . . they got into his system another way.
 Confused yet??
 Keep reading, I promise I’ll explain by the end.
+I’m going to tell you more about why we chose to do the GAPS Diet.

 As you already know, our modern lifestyle is full of influences that damage the ecology of our bodies: antibiotics whether we want them or not (they’re in our food and water), sugar in amounts previously unheard of, chemicals, toxins, stress, and the list goes on.